ManageIQ/ansible-manageiq-automate/README.md

 ManageIQ:
     `manageiq_connection` is a dictionary with a set of connection defaults in `defaults/main.yml`.
     Remember to use Ansible Vault for passwords.
-    `automate_workspace` is the guid required to talk to the Automate Workspace.
+    `automate_workspace` is the href slug and guid required to talk to the Automate Workspace.

 ```
     manageiq_connection:
         url: 'http://localhost:3000'
         username: 'admin'
         password: 'password'
-        automate_workspace: '1234'
+        automate_workspace: 'automate_workspaces/1234'
         validate_certs: false
 ```